 The accuracy of the SPE reconstruction is dependent on the accuracy of the seed.
-Given a seed that is inaccurate by 6° or more, SPE typically cannot recover, and produces a reconstruction that is inaccurate by 6° or more.
-In addition, the likelihood space for SPE can contain multiple local maxima, so improving the accuracy of a seed already near the true solution will improve the accuracy of SPE.
+Given a seed that is inaccurate by 6° or more, SPE often cannot recover, and can produce a reconstruction result that is inaccurate by 6° or more.
+In addition, the likelihood space for the SPE reconstruction can contain multiple local maxima, so improving the accuracy of a seed already near the true solution will improve the accuracy of the SPE reconstruction .
 Thus, we focused our work on improving the quality of the seed.

 As the muon travels though the detector, it generates hits.
 As indicated in Equation 1, linefit fits a line to these hits, weighting each hit quadratically in its distance from this line.
-This quadratic weighting makes the model sensitive to outliers.
+This quadratic weighting makes the reconstruction result sensitive to outliers.
 There are two reasons why outliers may appear far from the muon track:

-- Some of the photons can scatter in the ice for over a microsecond, which means that when they are recorded by a PMT, the muon will be over 300 m away. - While the noise reduction filters remove most of the outlier noise, the noise hits that survive can be far from the muon.
+- 1. Some of the photons can scatter in the ice and get delayed by more than a microsecond.
+When these scattered photons are recorded by a PMT, the muon will be over 300 m away, so these photons are no longer useful indicators of the muon's position. - 2.
+While the noise reduction filters remove most of the outlier noise, the noise hits that survive are unrelated to the muon.

-Our solution to the outlier problem was twofold: improve the modeling of the scattering and replace the least-squares optimization problem with a robust line-fitting algorithm.
+To solve the outlier problem we made two changes: improve the modeling of the scattering and replace the least-squares optimization problem with a robust line-fitting algorithm.